amar-maruf/logo-indobank/README.md

 You can directly link to these logos from the repository as a CDN for your projects.
 Simply reference the appropriate path from this repository in your HTML or CSS files.

+There are two services you can use to convert GitHub repository links to CDN links:

+- **[JSDelivr](https://www.jsdelivr.com/github)**: Generate links using JSDelivr by pasting the GitHub repository URL to create a CDN link for your assets.
+- **[Statically](https://statically.io/convert/)**: Use Statically to convert GitHub file links into optimized CDN links.

 ### Example Usage

 ```html